APrioriInvestments/object_database/quickstart/hello_world.md

     # change this to whatever path your object database codebase is
     pip install -e ../object_database

 At this point, you should have a working odb install.
-You could, for instance, run
+If you want to see a running service we need to install and build the web dependencies.
+In `object_database/object_database/web/content` run

+    nodeenv --node=16.16.0 --prebuilt .nenv
+    source .nenv/bin/activate
+    npm install
+    npm run build

+(you can choose another version of node, but note this is only tested with LTS versions).

+Following, run

     object_database_webtest